braxtons12/hyperion_utils/README.md

 HyperionUtils uses CMake, and incorporating it into your project is easy!

-There are several ways to use HyperionUtils, and the necessary additions to your `CMakeLists.txt` will change depending on your choice.
-This is because HyperionUtils depends on [fmt](https://github.com/fmtlib/fmt) in the logging code
+HyperionUtils depends on [fmt](https://github.com/fmtlib/fmt), so you will have to link to fmt in your target.

-In any case, you'll first need to add HyperionUtils to your CMake project.
+1. First, setup your CMake project
 In `CMakeLists.txt`:

 ```cmake